gbirke/rememberme/README.md

 	composer require birke/rememberme

 ## Usage example
 See the `example` directory for an example.
+You can run it on your local machine with the command

+    php -S 127.0.0.1:8085 -t example

+To understand the basic application structure, have a look at `index.php` and the `user_is_looged_in.php` template.

 The example uses the file system to store the tokens on the server side.
 In most cases it's better to swap the storage with the `PDOStorage` class.